 The Patch: I first tried the patch and it gave me bad stabbing pains in the stomach, so I was right off that.

-Chantix.
-These miracle pills DO kill the nicotine craving.
+Varenicline Pills: I took Chantix® (varenicline), which is no longer even on the market, but is available as a generic.
+These miracle pills DID kill the nicotine craving.
 But after a week on them, I was having extremely graphic nightmares and irrational emotional outbursts.
-Chantix made me into a crazy weeping bitch, so I was right off that too!
-The one beau in my entire Lifetime, that I have ever had NOT speak to me after we parted, broke up with me doing those first few days of my quitting with Chantix.
-It’s nine years later and he is still not speaking to me!
+Taking varenicline made me into a crazed, weeping bitch, so I had to go off them!
+The one beau in my entire lifetime, that I have ever had NOT speak to me after we parted, broke up with me doing those first few days of my quitting with Chantix.
+It’s seventeen years later and he is still not speaking to me!
 So I must’ve been HELL-I-FIED!

 What DID work:

-Newton’s Homeopathics Tobacco Withdrawal (I prefer the pellets): This homeopathic remedy is a mix of herbs that both fight the craving and manage the anxiety of smoking cessation.
-These pellets are MAGICAL and I recommend them to anyone, who is serious about quitting.
+Newton’s Homeopathics Tobacco Withdrawal (I prefer the pellets over the liquid): This homeopathic remedy is a mix of herbs that both fight the craving and manage the anxiety of smoking cessation.
+These pellets are MAGICAL and I recommend them to anyone, serious about quitting.
 Like a homeopathic comfort blanket, I had them with me at all times when I first stopped and for a year thereafter.
 (There are a gazillion in each bottle, so they last a long time.)

 Acupuncture: Although Final Destination 5 gave it a creepy take, acupuncture was my cessation savior.
-I went to the wonderful Pacific College of Oriental Medicine, which offers ear acupuncture for just $12 a session!
+If you are in the NYC area, I went to the wonderful Pacific College of Oriental Medicine, which offers ear acupuncture for just $12 a session!
+I also highly recommend my current acupuncturist Persephone, who is am alumni of the college and has her own studio Innate Wisdom Wellness (24 Wilson Ave, Ground Floor), in Bushwick.

 Hypnosis: I had one session and in combination with everything else, it seemed to work.
-It was crazy weird as it was a waking hypnosis and the guy just kept talking normally then suddenly had this other wordly voice like Lord Voldemort.
-But hey, I haven’t had a cigarette in more than six years!
+It was crazy weird as it was waking hypnosis and the guy just kept talking normally then suddenly had this other worldly voice, like Lord Voldemort.
+But hey, I haven’t had a cigarette in more than seventeen years!
+So it, apparently, helped.

-Five: Avoid triggers.
-Coffee and cigarettes go together.
+Avoid triggers: Coffee and cigarettes go together.
 Alcohol and cigarettes go together.
 And eating tons of food is always followed by feeling stuffed and needing a cigarette.
 So, as hard as it may sound, a total detox is ideal if you are going to really quit forever.
-Only eat small meals since when you first quit you will feel very stuffed without the nicotine and avoid alcohol and coffee.
+Only eat small meals.
+Because when you first quit, you will feel very stuffed without the nicotine Avoid alcohol and coffee.
 (When I first quit, I would sometimes need a drag of a cigarette if I was very intoxicated.
-Fortunately, alcohol is another habit that I am free of now, which will be the subject of a whole other post.)
+Fortunately, drinking alcohol is another habit that I have been free of for 13 years now, which will be the subject of a whole other post soon.)
+Also, try to take cannabis edibles instead of smoking weed.
+Because weed smoking and vaping will also make it harder to quit your tobacco smoking habit.

-Since those little death sticks will try to to keep you hooked by tricking you into believing that you will somehow be the exception – the smoker who has NO ill effects – you will need to apply some aversion therapy.
-I went on line and looked at the effects of what smoking was doing to me and it wasn’t pretty.
-The NYC anti-smoking tv ads, where the woman lost all her fingers and the other one where the man had a tube in his throat and could no longer talk or swim, really helped me!
-As you quit, think constantly about the ill effects smoking has on both your beauty and your health.
-Smoking cause wrinkles around the mouth and forehead, makes ALL of your skin sag, gives you bad breath, causes miscarriages, is the the number one cause of cancers of the mouth, throat, lungs, colon, and every other type, is one of the leading causes of heart disease, is a top cause of sagging breast, causes age spots, damages your teeth and gums, stains your teeth and gums, causes baldness, makes you more likely to have cataracts, puts you at greater risk for psoriasis, cuts off oxygen to all the parts of your body, leads to crows feet, can cause premature menopause, creates brittle bones, causes blood clots that can lead to both heart attack and stroke, leads to fertility and pregnancy problems, and loads and loads more!
-And this is not a pack a day, EVERY CIGARETTE, even just ONE A DAY has consequences to your health and beauty!
+Since those little death sticks will try to keep you hooked by tricking you into believing that you will somehow be the exception – the smoker who has NO ill effects – you will need to apply some aversion therapy.
+I went online and looked at the effects of what smoking was doing to me and it wasn’t pretty.
+The NYC anti-smoking TV ads, where the woman lost all her fingers and the other one where the man had a tube in his throat and could no longer talk or swim, really helped me too!
+As you quit, think constantly about the ill effects smoking has on both your physical body and your looks.
+Smoking causes wrinkles around the mouth and forehead, makes ALL of your skin sags, gives you bad breath, causes miscarriages, is the number one cause of cancers of the mouth, throat, lungs, colon, and every other type, is one of the leading causes of heart disease, is a top cause of sagging breast, causes age spots, damages and stains your teeth and gums, causes baldness, makes you more likely to have cataracts, puts you at greater risk for psoriasis, cuts off oxygen to all the parts of your body, leads to crows feet, can cause premature menopause (it did this to me), creates brittle bones, causes blood clots that can lead to both heart attack and stroke, leads to fertility and pregnancy problems, and loads and loads more awful things!
+And this is not a pack a day, EVERY CIGARETTE, even just ONE A DAY has consequences for your health and beauty!
 Still feel like lighting up?

 The final straw for me was that I had begun to age rapidly.
-My sister is 11 years older than me.
+My sister is 10 and a half years older than me.
 But because she never smoked, for a long while, we looked about the same age!
-Fortunately, I have been able to reverse that through some injectables, mighty good skin creams, serums and healthier living.
-But who wants to look like their much older sister?
+Fortunately, I have been able to reverse that through some injectables, mighty good skin creams, serums, and healthier living.
+But who wants to look like their much older than they are?

 Seven: Take no prisoners in protecting your newfound health.